lipaopao010/05-Work-Day-Scheduler/README.md

 ## User Story

-AS AN employee with a busy schedule
+AS AN employee with a busy schedule/

-I WANT to add important events to a daily planner
+I WANT to add important events to a daily planner/
 SO THAT I can manage my time effectively